accraft/pelican_gitio/content/test_pelican.md

 Category: main
 tags: welcome, python, pelican

-##This is my first Pelican documen
+##This is my first Pelican document

 This is my first attempt at making some content for my github.io page.
 This page is written using Markdown .md files.
 I plan to use Python to generate most of my content, so it will be an interesting exercise figuring out how to write content in a Jupyter notebook, then integrating that content in the Pelican static site generator.
 I also am looking to develop some content in R/R Studio, using R markdown, so hopefully that will be feasible to integrate.
 I especially want to see if it's feasible to insert dynamic charts created using plotly.